Ceremonial county boundaries creation process

 The boundaries in this dataset have been derived from LGBCS datasets showing:

-• the boundaries of Districts as they existed immediately before abolition in 1995;
+• The boundaries of Districts as they existed immediately before abolition in 1995;

-• the boundaries of the unitary authorities introduced in 1994; and
+• The boundaries of the unitary authorities introduced in 1994; and

-• counties as they existed in 1973
+• Counties as they existed in 1973

 The first two of these have been derived from Boundary-Line.
 The third of these, the LGBCS county dataset, is generally of Boundary-Line quality, but has a complicated lineage, explained elsewhere.
 It has been used in making this lieutenancy dataset to define the parts of the boundary between Moray, Banffshire, Aberdeenshire and Kincardineshire lieutenancies which do not coincide with subsequent district or unitary authority boundaries.